Democratic debate: Top 2020 contenders finally on same stage

 "For a complete junkie or someone in the business, you already have an impression of everyone," said Howard Dean, who ran for president in 2004 and later chaired the Democratic National Committee.
 "But now you are going to see increasing scrutiny with other people coming in to take a closer look."

-The ABC News debate is the first confined to one night after several candidates dropped out and others failed to meet new qualification standards.
+The ABC News debate is the first limited to one night after several candidates dropped out and others failed to meet new qualification standards.
+A handful more candidates qualified for next month's debate, which will again be divided over two nights.

 If nothing else, viewers will see the diversity of the modern Democratic Party.
-The debate, held on the campus of historically black Texas Southern University, features several women, people of color and a gay man, a striking contrast from the increasingly white and male Republican Party.
+The debate, held on the campus of historically black Texas Southern University, includes women, people of color and a gay man, a striking contrast to the Republicans.
 It will unfold in a rapidly changing state that Democrats hope to eventually bring into their column.

 Perhaps the biggest question is how directly the candidates will attack one another.
-Some fights that were predicted in previous debates failed to materialize with candidates like Sanders and Warren in July joining forces to take on their rivals.
+Some fights that were predicted in previous debates failed to materialize with candidates like Sanders and Warren in July joining forces.

 The White House hopefuls and their campaigns are sending mixed messages about how eager they are to make frontal attacks on anyone other than Trump.